 The Best DIY Fruit Fly Trap

 - First of all, it worked!
 At the height of our fruit fly troubles, I would catch 5, 10 or more flies in there and would take them out on our deck to let them all go.

-- Secondly, it’s cheap!
+- Secondly, it's cheap!
 (Basically, I just put plastic wrap on top of my compost bowl.)
 On Amazon, the fruit fly trap I looked at was more than $7.
-So you can save a bunch of money with this and get rid of your fruit flies effectively – and you don’t need to wait for the trap to arrive in the mail :-).
+So you can save a bunch of money with this and get rid of your fruit flies effectively – and you don't need to wait for the trap to arrive in the mail!

-It’s also cheaper than using my high quality apple cider vinegar which I love and really don’t wish to waste on fruit flies. - Third, I didn’t have to put another thing on my countertop since I could just use my compost bowl.
-Who needs something else on the whole foods countertop, right :-)?
+It's also cheaper than using my high quality apple cider vinegar which I love and really don't wish to waste on fruit flies. - Third, I didn't have to put another thing on my countertop since I could just use my compost bowl.
+Who needs something else on the whole foods countertop, right?

-(Please note that the original post instructed people to let the fruit flies out of the trap outdoors, after catching them, but some readers pointed out that this would only serve to make the fruit fly problem worse.
+The original post instructed people to let the fruit flies out of the trap outdoors, after catching them, but some readers pointed out that this would only serve to make the fruit fly problem worse.
 After doing some research, I realized what a huge problem the fruit fly population is and so I changed the post.

-Now you simply let the flies die in with the fruit.)
+Now you simply let the flies die in with the fruit.

+The Best DIY Fruit Fly Trap